collapsed-stacks/startups/questions/962/should-i-allow-adult-content-to-be-hosted.md

 - tagged: `sales`
 - score: 2

-<p>I am in the process of setting up a hosting company and there's one more thing I need to decide. <br />
+I am in the process of setting up a hosting company and there's one more thing I need to decide. <br />
-Should I allow clients to buy hosting space to host adult content on it?</p>
+Should I allow clients to buy hosting space to host adult content on it?

 ## Answer 963